awslabs/aws-icons-for-plantuml/scripts/README.md

 java -jar scripts/plantuml-mit-1.2026.2.jar -picoweb
 ```

-If you use Visual Studio Code and the jebbs [PlantUML](https://marketplace.visualstudio.com/items?itemName=jebbs.plantuml) extension, update your `.vscode\settings.json` as below to use that local server.
+If you use Visual Studio Code (or another editor based on Code - OSS) and the jebbs [PlantUML](https://marketplace.visualstudio.com/items?itemName=jebbs.plantuml) extension, update your `.vscode\settings.json` as below to use that local server.

 ```json
   "plantuml.render": "PlantUMLServer",
   "plantuml.server": "http://localhost:8080/plantuml/",
 ```

- To `!include` the local `.puml` files via URL: `cd dist` and `python3 -m http.server 8000` to run a local web server.
+ To `!include` the local `.puml` files via URL: `cd dist` and `uv run python -m http.server 8000` to run a local web server.
 Then, in your `.puml` file, redefine `AWSPuml` to use localhost.
-Alternatively, you can `cd dist` and `python3 ../scripts/http_server_cors.py` for a server with CORS support (needed to test Structurizr theme or Mermaid icons).
+Alternatively, you can `cd dist` and `uv run python ../scripts/http_server_cors.py` for a server with CORS support (needed to test Structurizr theme or Mermaid icons).

 ```
 !define AWSPuml http://localhost:8000
 ```

-If you use Visual Studio Code, `.vscode\tasks.json` has tasks defined for running "PlantUML picoweb 8080" (using `ALLOWLIST`), "http.server 8000", and "http.server CORS 8000".
+If you use Visual Studio Code (or another editor based on Code - OSS), `.vscode\tasks.json` has tasks defined for running "PlantUML picoweb 8080" (using `ALLOWLIST`), "http.server 8000", and "http.server CORS 8000".
+Open Command Palette, choose "Tasks: Run Task", then select the task.

 ## Build Notes

+When new releases of AWS Icons are published, the flow for updating this project are:

+1. Create a git branch (e.g. `Icons_MMDDYYYY`) for the GitHub PR.
+1. Download the latest version of `plantuml-mit-1.YYYY.V.jar` and update `scripts/icon-builder.py`, `scripts/awsicons/icon.py` and `.vscode/tasks.json`.
+1. Download the new AWS Architecture Icons assets and unzip into the `source/official` directory of this repository.
+1. In `icon-builder.py`:
+    1. update the `dir_glob` values for `dir_list` paths
+    1. update the `release_version` and `release_date_obj` (and any other text instances of version number - e.g. 23.0-2026.01.30)
+1. In the `scripts` folder, run `uv run icon-builder.py --create-config-template`, then compare the generated `config-template.yml` to the existing `config.yml`.
+You can make this easier by pre-editing `config.yml` `SourceDir` files with a Find/Replace for folders (e.g. `_07312025` with `_01302026`)
+    1. From the compare, build release notes (use preview GitHub Release notes as template).
+Look for any renamed or removed icons, and changes to categories.
+The AWS Architecture Icons PowerPoint has a "What’s New?" slide.
+    1. Update `upgrade.py` for `SUPPORTED_VERSIONS` and `BREAKING_CHANGES` (`REPLACED`, `REMOVED`, `MOVED`, and `RENAMED`).
+    1. New categories require updates to `CATEGORY_COLORS` in `icon-builder.py`, `!$AWS_CATEGORY_COLORS` in `source\AWSCommon.puml` and the `MARKDOWN_PREFIX_TEMPLATE` in `icon-builder.py`.
+    1. If a filename or category is renamed and not worth a breaking change (e.g. "Database" to "Databases"), add entries to `category_mappings`, `filename_mappings`, and `filename_mappings2`).
+1. Copy the contents of `config-template.yml` into the existing `config.yml` then run `uv run icon-builder.py`
+1. Review the output for expect changes in `AWSSymbols.md`, `dist/AWSCommon.puml`, `dist/aws-icons-mermaid.json`, `dist/aws-icons-structurizr-theme.json` and review changes to *.puml files under `dist`.
+1. Run `upgrade.sh` from the `examples` folder.
+Update the project `README.md` with new version number (e.g. "v22.0" to "v23.0").
+Check if any of the example .puml files were changes by the upgrade, and may need parallel update in `README.md`.
+1. Create a `### Release ...` section below and make any other updates to this `README.md` file.
+1. For easier compare on the GitHub PR, make multiple commits (e.g. "update scripts", "generate icons for dist", and "update examples").

 ### Release 23.0-2026.01.30